nice-game-hints/cleo/Captain-Cabeca-Introduction/index.md

 This part of the game acts as a tutorial, teaching you the controls that you'll be using.

-You need to find the treasure that he's come to this island to seek by using all of his tools - even those that seem useless at first glance.
+You need to find the treasure that he's seeking on this island by using everything that Cabeca's brought with him - even if it seems useless at first glance.